 Youth needing advice on healthy living, or counselling and medical help for addictions can find help from these sites:

-Healthy Child Manitoba programs for Adolescents (Ages 13-18) – know about the Province’s efforts and services to educate and assist the youth in matters of reproductive health, mental health, sexuality, substance use, and anti-violence.
+- Healthy Child Manitoba programs for Adolescents (Ages 13-18) – Learn about the Province’s efforts and services to educate and assist the youth in matters of reproductive health, mental health, sexuality, substance use, and anti-violence.

 Programs and services for Manitoba youth